jhpyle/docassemble/_docs/background.md

 ---
 {% endhighlight %}

-This opens up the possibility that someone in the role of `second_person` could run [actions] without being screened.
+However, this opens up the possibility that someone in the role of `second_person` could run [actions] without being screened.
 If this is a problem, you could alternatively do: